encdr/pn532-tools/README.md

-# A set of tools for the PN532 module using Adafruit's PN532 library
+# Set of tools for the PN532 module using Adafruit's PN532 library

-no worrys, going to provide documentation soon. also this is heavily buggy, updates are going to come soon.
+this is currently heavily buggy, Im also going to provide documentation soon.
+Updates are also coming in the next few days